Linuxfabrik/monitoring-plugins/README.rst

 Libraries
 ---------

+We make use of our own libraries, which you can find `here <https://git.linuxfabrik.ch/linuxfabrik/lib>`_.
+See "Installation" below or "Setting up your development environment" in :doc:`CONTRIBUTING` for instructions on using it with the plugins.

 We try to avoid dependencies on 3rd party OS- or Python-libraries wherever possible.
 If we have to use additional libraries for various reasons, we stick to official versions.

-We make use of our own libraries, which you can find `here <https://git.linuxfabrik.ch/linuxfabrik/lib>`_.
-See "Installation" below or "Setting up your development environment" in :doc:`CONTRIBUTING` for instructions on using it with the plugins.

 Roadmap
 -------

 * Migrate every Plugin to Python 3.
+* Provide a meaningful Grafana-Panel (where it makes sense).
 * Compile plugins for Windows (where it makes sense).
 * Provide a (unit) test for the majority of the plugins.
 * Automate the testing pipeline.